braze-inc/braze-growth-shares-segment-export-merge/README.md

 # Braze User Export Segment Merge
-This is a python 3 script which simplifies the process of combining multiple Braze Segment CSV export into a single file.
+This is a python 3 script which simplifies the process of combining multiple Braze Segment CSV export (or a segment api export in `json` format) into a single file.
 The following file format is supported: `.gz`, `.zip`,`.txt`,`.tab`,`.csv`.
 When using a `tab` or `csv` delimited files, make sure the `delimiter` setting is set correctly.

 ## Requirements
 The following are required: